Low Energy Neutrinos in Milky Way and Cloud-9

 Once the neutrino density, $\rho$, has been determine, we calculate the gravitational field, $g_{halo}(r)$.
 Now we can calculate the rotational curve along the galactic disk using the equation, $v=\sqrt{g(r)r}$, where $g$ is the net gravitational field along the galactic disk in Eq. \eqref{eq:total_g_field}.
 The rotational curve, similar to the one found by Jiao et al \cite{jiao2023}, for the Milky Way is plotted in Fig. \ref{fig:rotational_fit}.

-The $v_{rms}$ profile shown in Fig. \ref{fig:Vrms} is the one that reproduces a rotation curve consistent with the observations of Jiao \textit{et al.} From physical considerations, it is reasonable to expect that in regions where mass density is high and the gravitational potential is deeper $v_{rms}(r)$ with larger values of should appear.
+The $v_{rms}$ profile shown in Fig. \ref{fig:Vrms} is the one that reproduces a rotation curve consistent with the observations of Jiao \textit{et al.} This function is given by:

+From physical considerations, it is reasonable to expect that in regions where the gravitational potential is deeper $v_{rms}(r)$ with larger values of should appear.